opensearch-project/documentation-website/_automating-workflows/api/search-workflow.md

 # Search for a workflow

-You can retrieve created workflows by their `workflow_id` or search for workflows using a query matching a field.
-The `use_case` field is intended for searching for similar workflows.
+You can retrieve created workflows with their `workflow_id` or search for workflows by using a query matching a field.
+You can use the `use_case` field to search for similar workflows.

 ## Path and HTTP methods